oracle/graal/substratevm/DEBUGINFO.md

     $ mx native-image -H:GenerateDebugInfo=1 Hello

-The resulting image should contain code (method) debug records in a format gdb understands (VS support is still under development).
+The resulting image should contain code (method) debug records in a format gdb understands (Windows support is still under development).
 At present it makes no difference which positive value is supplied as argument to the GenerateDebugInfo option.

 The GenerateDebugInfo option also enables caching of sources for any